cpitkin/puppet-openfaas-nomad/README.md

 ## Purpose

 This repo is designed to install Docker, Consul, and Nomad to allow for easy setup of OpenFaaS with Nomad.
-This is a companion repo to the following tutorial.
-It can also be used to setup [OpenFaaS-Nomad](https://github.com/hashicorp/faas-nomad).
+It works great to setup [OpenFaaS-Nomad](https://github.com/hashicorp/faas-nomad).

 ## How-To
-Link coming soon
+Coming soon